Sv443/Pung/README.md

 <br><br>

 ## Security
-- The default server encrypts traffic with HTTPS.
+- The default proxy server encrypts traffic with HTTPS.
-    Be aware I can't ensure security of user-hosted servers.
 - The only directly identifying information that is transmitted is your username.
-    It will not be stored by the server, but it could potentially be stored by other users, so be aware of that.
+    It will not be stored by the server, but it will be stored by other users, so be aware of that.
-- All authentication (who is who & which player is the lobby's admin) is done through cryptographically securely generated unique session identifiers.
+- All authentication (who is who & which player is the lobby's admin) is done through cryptographically securely generated unique session IDs.
-    If you feel like you were compromised, re-launching the game will give you a new username and session ID and you will be 100% anonymous again.
+    If you feel like your connection is compromised, change your username in the menu or re-launch the game to regernerate the session ID.

 If you have any other questions or would like to report a security issue, please [refer to our security policy.](./.github/SECURITY.md#readme)